MultiSafepay/docs/content/payment-methods/apple-pay-direct.md

 With direct integration, the ** Pay** button appears in your checkout page.
 Customers complete payment without being redirected to a [payment page](/docs/payment-pages/).

+If using:
+- Your own integration, follow all steps in this manual.
+- A [ready-made integration](/docs/our-integrations) which builds the Apple Pay button, start from [Step 4](#4-create-an-apple-pay-session).

 <img src="https://raw.githubusercontent.com/MultiSafepay/docs/master/static/img/applePayHero.png" align ="center"/>

 ## Prerequisites